ANCL/UAV_DOBIBS/README.md

 ```

-A separate jMAVSim window should show the quadrotor sitting in the center of the simulated world.
-You can begin flying once you have a position lock which is when  PXH  shell displays "gps init".
+A separate jMAVSim window should launch which shows the quadrotor in a virtual world.
+You can begin flying once you have a position lock which is when PXH shell displays `gps init`.

 2. Change quad mode. * There are two flying modes in our customized version of PX4: **ANCL1** and **ANCL2**.